 Think of how many customers and thus revenue you could lose operating like that.
 Metrics are your friend, so use them.

-If you want to know when to send an email, you can read our blog and get precise days and times.
-Do the same kind of rules apply when sending SMS messages?
+If you want to know when to send an email, you can read our blog post about it.
+Does the same kind of rules apply when sending SMS marketing messages?

-Their data proves that sending too many texts can lead to a strong drop in opt-ins.
-For instance, by bombarding your audience with 29 bulk SMS messages over a month, up to 40 percent of them could unsubscribe.
+Their data proves that sending too many texts can lead to a substantial drop in opt-ins.
+For instance, when you bombard your audience with 29 bulk SMS marketing messages over a month, you could lose up to 40% of them.

 Give Them a Reason to Stay Engaged

 If your customers are subscribed to your email newsletter and already follow you on social media, why should they opt in to your SMS updates as well?

 It will … unless you give them a reason to want to become a part of your SMS marketing list.
 You want this list to be its entity.